jangflier/SelfIntro/README.md

 # Yunseok - SelfIntro
-This repository houses my personal introduction page, meticulously built with pure HTML, CSS, and JavaScript without the use of any libraries.
+This repository contains my personal introduction page, carefully built using pure HTML, CSS, and JavaScript, with no libraries used.

 Access Link: https://jangflier.github.io/SelfIntro/